Woodilee Hospital: Early years

 In 1869 the Parochial Board of the Barony Parish of Glasgow set up a special committee, under Andrew Menzies of Balornock, to examine the problem of the provision of asylums in Glasgow.
 The Board of Lunacy favoured asylums in the countryside that offered a peaceful refuge from a hostile world for vulnerable people and gave them opportunities for employment and activity.
 It was a radical idea which no other Parochial Board had tried, and so before the committee could consider it they first had to clarify the law.
 After resolving that they could legally build a separate asylum for "pauper lunatics", a site was chosen at the junction of Woodilee estate and Lenzie Junction on the Glasgow to Edinburgh railway.
-It extended to 167 acre, larger than the Board wanted, but at £58 per acre it was cheaper than any other site.
+It extended to 167 acre, larger than the Board wanted, but at 58 £/acre it was cheaper than any other site.
 The site was acquired in March 1871.

 Seven architects tendered for the contract and James Salmon, Sons and Ritchie of West George Street in Glasgow were appointed.
 By the autumn the plans were approved and the main contractor, James Grant Jnr and his sub-contractors were engaged.
 Work was formally started in November 1871 when Andrew Menzies cut the first sod.
 A railway siding to bring building materials, and later to supply the finished hospital, was laid into the site from the adjacent line.
 It was completed in time for the ceremony to lay the foundation stone on 4 October 1872, when a special train brought the guests out from Glasgow to a temporary platform erected specially for the occasion.

 The first patients were moved into Woodilee on 16 September 1875 and a month later, on 22 October 1875 the new "Woodilee Lunatic Pauper Asylum" was officially opened.